 Site requirements: Full sun location.
 Che will grow in a range of soil types provided that the roots stay evenly moist throughout the heat of the summer.
 Deep, well drained loam is ideal.

 Size at maturity: 10-25' tall, 25' wide, depending on pruning.

 Hardiness: USDA zones 5b-9.
 There are some reports of Che growing in USDA zone 5.
 Cooler climates may have insufficient summer heat to fully ripen the fruit.

 Pests and Diseases: None observed.
 Birds will eat the fruit if you are late to harvest and deer may browse both the fruit and foliage.
 We protect young trees with a circle of wire mesh to keep the deer away.

-Plant size: Grafted tree, 3' tall, with strong central leader.
+Plant size: Grafted tree, 2-3 ft. tall with strong central leader.

 Shipping restrictions: None.